jmmcd/ponyge/README.txt

-and tells you the generation number, number of fitness evaluations which have taken place, average fitness with standard deviation, average number of codons used (see any GE paper, eg those referenced below, for definition) with standard deviation, and the best individual found so far.
+and tells you the generation number, number of fitness evaluations which have taken place, average fitness with standard deviation, average number of codons used (see any GE paper, eg those referenced below, for definition) with standard deviation and the best individual found so far.
 At the end, the best individual is printed out again.

+There are a number of flags that can be used for passing values via the command-line.
+For example, running the default problem for 10
+generations:

+$ ./ponyge.py -g 10

 Example Problems